 What is a cobot?

-A cobot – also called a co-robot or collaborative robot – is a robot designed to work with people.
-The difference with loading robots is that loading robots are usually designed to operate automatically in an independent manner.
-The purpose of a cobot is to support the work of machine operators, for example conveying or clamping a product.
-In contrast to the process performed by loading robots, human action remains an essential part of this process.
-Originally, cobots were intended for direct physical interaction between man and machine.
+A cobot, also called co-robot or collaborative robot, is a robot designed to work together with people.
+The difference with a robot is that robots are usually designed to work independently.
+The purpose of a cobot is to provide support for the work of machine operators.
+This can be, for example, the passing or clamping of a product.
+Human action remains an essential part of this process, in contrast to the process that robots go through.
+Originally, cobots were developed for direct physical interaction between man and machine.

 Cobots versus loading robots

-There are a number of fundamental differences between cobots and loading robots.
+There are some fundamental differences between cobots and robots.
 The biggest difference is in the operating software.
 A loading robot is a universal system.
-This means that the software is focused on automating every machining process.
-It is generally thought that cobots are simpler to operate.
-However, the operation of cobots comes with a major disadvantage in that the system is either not self-learning or is only self-learning to a very limited degree.
-This means that many repeat tasks to be performed by the cobot have to be entered over and over again.
-The system is simple, but not smart.
-Loading robots, on the other hand, are universal, equipped with all the necessary functionalities and known for their flexibility and user-friendly software.
+The software is therefore designed to automate any machining process.
+In general, the idea exists that cobots are easier to operate.
+However, the software of cobots has a disadvantage compared to that of robot systems.
+The system is not or hardly self-learning.
+This means that many repetitive tasks that the cobot has to carry out have to be entered again and again.
+The system is simple, but not ‘smart’. and therefore has limited integration possibilities.
+It is also not possible to combine product handling with pallet handling.
+Loading robots, on the other hand, are universal, have all the necessary functionalities and are characterised by their flexibility and user-friendly software.
 Loading robots also have a simple inlay configuration and a gripper system that enables the robot grippers to be adjusted to the product to be machined.
+Recently, however, the development of cobots – and particularly in this area – has been relatively rapid.
+This obviously makes the consideration of the application of both possibilities different.
+However, the fundamental differences remain.

 Storage and product handling

 Another difference is the storage capacity.
 Loading robots have sufficient smart and spacious storage, while with cobots this is often limited to just a single table or layer.
+Automating several series unmanned is therefore not possible due to lack of space.
 The greatest difference in terms of product handling is speed.
 Loading robots work much faster.
 This is due to safety reasons: a cobot has to work slower to prevent hazardous situations for the people working with the cobot.
 A loading robot such as Xcelerate works with a safety zone to ensure a safe distance between man and machine.
 This allows the robot to work at a higher speed.
 Another problem that metal machining experts may encounter when using cobots is the limited handling weight.
 Standard cobots that are currently available on the market have a maximum handling weight of fifteen kilos.
 This limits the range of products that can be processed with a cobot.
-Only Fanuc’s cobot is an exception in this respect.

 Efficiency and continuity

-Loading robots can be equipped with a double gripper, features such as Fixture Exchange and Collet Exchange and a centring and take-over unit, ensuring an efficient process.
+Loading robots can be equipped with a double gripper, either immediately or at a later date, Features such as Fixture Exchange and Collet Exchange, Job Manager and a centring and take-over unit, ensuring an efficient process are available.
 Furthermore, a loading robot forms a whole with a net cable package incorporated into the robot.
 Cobot cables run along the outside.
 Loading robots are constructed from high quality components and are therefore better suited for 24-hour production.
 A loading robot is also more resistant to dirt.
 This means that a loading robot can also function for a long time in dirty environments.

 Completeness and functionality

-A cell is more than just a cobot or a robot.
-A cobot is a stand-alone machine in itself rather than a complete system.
-This means that parts such as a loading unit, grippers, etc. do not come as standard.
-In other words, extra components must be added to make a cobot a fully functioning system.
-A loading robot, by contrast, is a fully functioning cell.
-It is a simple matter of plug and play.
+A robot cell is more than just a cobot or a robot.
+A cobot in itself is a stand-alone machine and not yet a complete system.
+This means that components such as a loading unit, cobot grippers, etc. do not come as standard.
+To make the cobot a fully functioning system, it is therefore necessary to add extra components.
+In the case of loading robots, on the other hand, you can speak of a fully functioning cell.
+It is a question of plug and play.

 In brief, the following factors play a key role in the comparison between cobots and loading robots: